dfinity/grant-rfps/repo-checklist.md

 ### :blue_book: Create an informative README

 The `README.md` is the public resume of your project.
 It should at least provide a high level overview and the goals of your project.
+See example of a README file [here]([https://github.com/dfinity/grant-rfps/blob/main/grants/](https://github.com/dfinity/grant-rfps/blob/main/readme-example.md)

 Some other useful content of your README could be: